rust-lang/book/nostarch/chapter04.md

     let world = &s[6..11];
 ```

-Rather than a reference to the entire `String`, it’s a reference
+Rather than a reference to the entire `String`, `hello` is a reference to a
-to a portion of the `String`, specified in the extra
+portion of the `String`, specified in the extra `[0..5]` bit.
+We create slices
-`[0..5]` bit.
-We create slices using a range within brackets by specifying
+using a range within brackets by specifying `[starting_index..ending_index]`,
-`[starting_index..ending_index]`, where `starting_index` is the first position
+where `starting_index` is the first position in the slice and `ending_index` is
-in the slice and `ending_index` is one more than the last position in the
+one more than the last position in the slice.
+Internally, the slice data
-slice.
-Internally, the slice data structure stores the starting position and
+structure stores the starting position and the length of the slice, which
-the length of the slice, which corresponds to `ending_index` minus
+corresponds to `ending_index` minus `starting_index`.
+So in the case of `let
-`starting_index`.
-So in the case of `let world = &s[6..11];`, `world` would be
+world = &s[6..11];`, `world` would be a slice that contains a pointer to the
-a slice that contains a pointer to the byte at index 6 of `s` with a length
-value of 5.
+byte at index 6 of `s` with a length value of 5.

 Figure 4-6 shows this in a diagram.